Sailing Pilot Cutters

 In the 1800’s world trade was growing with the industrialisation of Europe and North America.
 The British Empire spanned the world and goods came from and went back to the colonies.

-There was a lot value on these ships and through institutions like Lloyds of London they obtained insurance for these cargos.
-Then and now insurers don’t like paying out so they required captains coming to certain ports to take on a local pilot who was certified by Trinity House of London.
+There was a lot value on these ships.
+Through institutions like Lloyds of London they obtained insurance for these cargos.
+Then and now insurers don’t like paying out.
+They required captains coming to certain ports to take on a local pilot who was certified by Trinity House of London.

 Pilots were required for most European ports and busy waters like the English and Bristol Channel.

-The pilots had to find their own trade and this was done by being the first pilot to get to the ship.
+The pilots had to find their own trade.
+This was done, simply, by being the first pilot to get to the ship.

 So to get your pilot onboard first and make a profit you need to consider the following –